Hossam5529/read_the_docs/source/index.rst

 Welcome to darija_data_preprocessing's documentation !
 ======================================================

-Darija Data Preprocessing is a part of the Darija Speech Recognition project, designed to collect, clean, and transform
-raw speech data for model training.
-This repository handles the collection and preprocessing of data from YouTube,
-improving alignment and preparing it for training the speech recognition model.
+This project transcribes and translates Darija (Moroccan Arabic) audio into text with two main components:

+    - **Audio Transcription Model** : Utilizes the Wav2Vec2-large-XLSR-53 model, a state-of-the-art model for speech recognition, fine-tuned on a Darija Dataset, to transcribe audio into accurate text.
+    - **Translation Model** : Leverages a fine-tuned version of Helsinki-NLP/opus-mt-ar-en, trained on the None dataset, to translate the transcriptions from Darija into English.

+The repository also includes essential tools for collecting data from YouTube videos, including audio and their corresponding transcriptions based on video timestamps.
+It offers scripts for cleaning, transforming, and organizing the data to make it suitable for training and fine-tuning the the Wav2Vec2-large-XLSR-53 model.

+A simple app is also provided that enables users to upload audio files and receive both transcriptions and translations in a straightforward interface.
 ..

 .. toctree::